| manual for

 by concentrations of power and their commercial interests.
 All human needs

 are hijacked to make a profit.
-N55 propose the implementation of systems that would allow persons to design the public
+N55 propose the implementation of systems that would allow persons to design

 places they inhabit and share these places with others, regardless of